 We desire that all students accept responsibility for their actions.
 Expectations are that all students will conduct themselves in a manner that enhances the learning process.
 Any behavior which is impeding the learning environment of others will be addressed.
-Please see PBIS Behavior Matrix below.
+Please see the Behavior Plan below.